 The 1986 amendments to the False Claims Act were motivated in large measure by highly publicized accounts of abuses in the defense contracting industry, with the government being charged tens of thousands of dollars for everyday items such as hammers and toilet seats.
 These amendments significantly expanded the role of whistleblowers, increased financial incentives, and reduced a number of critical barriers to bringing actions against persons and entities alleged to have submitted false or fraudulent claims to the federal government.

 The success of the False Claims Act has resulted in large measure from lawsuits brought by whistleblowers (otherwise known as “Relators”), under the qui tam provisions of the False Claims Act.
 In general, the qui tam provisions permit any person or entity to file a False Claims Act case on behalf of the federal government.
 The motivation behind the qui tam provisions of the False Claims Act was the recognition that the government lacks the information and resources to pursue all those who submit false and fraudulent claims to the government.
 Private citizen-whistleblowers have proven to be a vital resource for the government by bringing to light evidence of fraud that would have otherwise have gone undetected.
-Nearly one-half of the $33 billion recovered since 1986 has come from False Claims Act lawsuits brought by whistleblowers.
-Whistleblowers have been paid upwards of $2 billion in statutory rewards for filing False Claims Act cases on behalf of the federal government.
+Over one-half of the $59 billion recovered since 1986 has come from False Claims Act lawsuits brought by whistleblowers.
+Whistleblowers have been paid upwards of $7 billion in statutory rewards for filing False Claims Act cases on behalf of the federal government.